Female Breast Reduction. Relief, Balance, and Better Proportion.

 What happens at your consultation

 Your consultation should feel organized and direct.
 We review your symptoms, your goals, and your medical history.
-We examine breast size, skin quality, nipple position, and symmetry.
+Dr. DeRosa will examine breast size, skin quality, nipple position, and symmetry.
 Then we build a plan that fits your anatomy.

 What we measure and evaluate